StanfordBDHG/HealthGPT/README.md

 - [ ] [whisper.cpp](https://github.com/ggerganov/whisper.cpp) integration within the chat interface

 _Feel free to create a PR with any code that you might find helpful!_

-## Disclaimer

-HealthGPT is provided for general informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
-Large language models, such as those provided by OpenAI, are known to hallucinate and at times return false information.
-The use of HealthGPT is at your own risk.
-Always consult a qualified healthcare provider for personalized advice regarding your health and well-being.